-Think about what terms that might have been used to in articles about your topic during the time period.
+Think about what terms that might have been used to describe your topic during the time period.
 For example: the name of a specific person or organization or even a term that wouldn't be used today.

-Some databases allow you to limit your search to articles from a specific geographic area.
-Try doing this when researching events from a specific region.
+Some databases allow you to limit your search to sources related to a specific geographic area.
+Try doing this when researching a specific region.

 These databases often sort results in chronological order.
 In some cases, it might be helpful to sort by relevance/best matches first.